vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 negotiation techniques.

 For instance, instead of asking "Is it ok to publish this?" ask "Are there any concerns with publishing this?"
+Or, in a sales call context, instead of asking "Do you have a few minutes?" ask "Is now a bad time?"

-The simplest reason, as given by Voss, is that "yes" can make us feel trapped, like we're being perssured or tricked into agreeing with something.
+The simplest reason, as given by Voss, is that "yes" can make us feel trapped, like we're being pressured or tricked into agreeing with something.
 On the other hand, "no" makes us feel freer and safer, like we have protected ourselves.
 I think there are a few other factors that make no-oriented questions valuable, that I explore in the next